camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 future C++ struct directly in browser code.
 Each new connection receives the most recent 60 frames (about 30 seconds) in chronological order before normal 2 Hz delivery resumes. `web/src/lib/api.js` parses it with `DataView` and is the normative current browser implementation.
+The boot/session ID increments on every firmware boot and remains constant across WebSocket reconnects.
+The browser pairs it with the frame sequence to reject replayed frames without mistaking an ordinary reconnect for a reboot.

 | Offset | Type | Meaning |
 | ---: | --- | --- |